What Is The Secondary Mortgage Market And How Does It Work?

 Who Are The Major Participants In The Secondary Mortgage Market?

 The key participants in the secondary mortgage market are mortgage originators, buyers, mortgage investors and homeowners.
 Mortgage originators, or lenders, create the mortgages, then can sell the servicing rights on the secondary mortgage market.

-Buyers, like government-sponsored enterprises (GSE) Fannie Mae and Freddie Mac, will bundles large groups of mortgages into securities and sell them to mortgage investors.
-These mortgage investors include investment banks, hedge fund and pension funds.
+Buyers, like government-sponsored enterprises (GSE) Fannie Mae and Freddie Mac, will bundle large groups of mortgages into securities and sell them to mortgage investors.
+These mortgage investors include investment banks, hedge funds and pension funds.

 If you’re a homeowner with a mortgage, you could also be a participant in the secondary mortgage market.
-Depending on who originated your loan, the money to fund your home purchase could have come from this market.
+Depending on who originated your loan, the money to fund your home purchase could’ve come from this market.